10 "helping" professions and how to train for them

 8. Crime Scene Investigators

 The job: While police officers certainly do their part to ensure laws are enforced, crime scene investigators deserve just as much credit for keeping crime at bay.
-A myriad of crime scene investigation television shows, from CSI to the infamous Dexter, have driven popular interest in this field, and it's really no surprise: this can be an intensely exciting field.
+A myriad of crime scene investigation television shows, from CSI to NCIS, have driven popular interest in this field, and it's really no surprise: this can be an intensely exciting field.

 Crime scene investigators fall into two categories: detectives and forensic scientists.
 Forensic scientists collect and analyze potential evidence, feeding their findings to detectives who use it to solve crime.
 Together these professionals perform a tremendous service to society.